alexdata1/alexdata1.github.io/content/posts/cyclistic_markdown.md

 The data was made available [here](https://divvy-tripdata.s3.amazonaws.com/index.html) from Motivate International Inc. under this [license](https://ride.divvybikes.com/data-license-agreement).

-As mentioned previously, i decided that using the last twelve months' data would be best.
-This would ensure the data was recent, and provide a year-long scope for the project so that trends across months and seasons could be analysed.
+As mentioned earlier, I decided that using the last twelve months' data would be best.
+This would ensure the data was recent, and would provide a year-long scope for the project so that trends across months and seasons could be analysed.

 Having downloaded the .zip files and unpacked the .csv files from each of them, I realised that I was working with a large amount of data (almost 1 gigabyte in total across just 12 .csv files!).
-As a result, this project could not easily be done via Excel or Google Sheets, so I decided that using the R programming language would be best.
+As a result, this project could not easily be done via Excel or Google Sheets.
+I decided that using the R programming language would be best.
 Along with the benefit of R being able to work with large data sets, I could find packages to work with the data the way I wanted, and write up the steps taken in markdown as I went along.

-I installed VStudio code on the recommendation of a friend, and began setting things up to start my analysis.
+I installed Visual Studio code on the recommendation of a friend, and began setting things up to start my analysis.

 #### Setting up my environment